 I believe there are some decent teachers but overall the quality is not impressing at all.

-This was our first year at Doyle, and we have mixed feelings about the school.
-Our child had an unusual experience of three different teachers and quite a few substitute teachers throughout the year.
+This ( 2014- 2015) was our first and last year at Doyle, and we have mixed feelings about the school.
+Our child had an unusual experience of having three different teachers and quite a few substitute teachers throughout the year.
 One co-teacher took a leave of absence to get a surgery, another quit because of "moral and ethical issues" with the principal.
 The third teacher who was a substitute teacher became the full time teacher from March onward.
-There were many days where they had a substitute for the substitute teacher.
+There were many days when they had a substitute for the substitute teacher.
 Imagine how disruptive it is for a six year old to be exposed to different styles of teaching and expectations on how to behave in a classroom and how to do your classwork.
-On the whole my child and most of the children in this class had a rough year.
+On the whole, my child and most of the children in this class had a rough year.

 This is our first and will be our last year at Doyle, it was a horrible experience.
 I do not recommend this school if you have a child with special needs.
 Special day class is more of a daycare, my child lost a whole academic year.
 Resource specialist is a rude lady who seems not to like her job.
 The staff in my child's classroom, are not trained or motivated.
 The Principal was very disappointing and non professional.
 However the vice principal was very sweet and understanding she is more involved with students and parents.
 This is my neighborhood school, very disappointed it was definitely not what I expected.
 Excited and relieved to switch schools with a more experienced and positive administration.

 Doyle Elementary is an Excellent school!
 I love the diversity.
 The Principal and Vice Principal are very friendly and also very interactive.
 For being here for two years now the teachers have been really involved in the students well being and academics.
 My child loves Doyle.
 I would definetely recommend Doyle Elementary.